Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 Can you compute the probability of these two simulation outputs?

+>**Question 4: Simulating genetic data along the tree**
+>
->**Question 4: Simulating genetic data along the tree** Among your simulated trees, chose a relatively simple one that has coalesced to the MRCA.
+> Among your simulated trees, chose a relatively simple one that has coalesced to the MRCA.
+>
+>Then chose an ancestral allelic state for this locus like A, T, G or C.
+>
-Then chose an ancestral allelic state for this locus like A, T, G or C: how would you simulate genetic variation in the sampled gene copies along this genealogical tree, from the root to the tips ?
+> How would you simulate genetic variation in the sampled gene copies along this genealogical tree, from the root to the tips ?

 The probability of mutation at each generation is usually very small.
 And, concretely, for $N=10$ the height of the simulated tree in number of generation is never very large.

-> What does it mean in terms of unlikely to simulate a mutation event in this example?
+> What does it mean in terms of the probability to simulate at least one mutation event in this example?

 >**Question 5: Time to MRCA**